German Tarasov: Early life and interwar period

 Tarasov was born on 29 March 1906 in the village of Mokrousovo in Tobolsk Governorate.
 From the fall of 1923 he studied at the Tyumen Road Construction Institute, but did not graduate due to its closure, after which he worked as a teacher at the first-stage (primary) school in the village of Poloy.
 In August 1925, Tarasov joined the Red Army and entered the Ulyanovsk Military School, graduating with honors in September 1927.
 After graduation, he became a platoon commander in the 71st Separate Battalion of the Urals OGPU Troops at Sverdlovsk.
 In November he transferred to the 113th Separate Battalion of the OGPU Troops there, serving as a platoon commander and battalion adjutant.
 In March 1932, Tarasov became chief of the school of junior commanders of the 29th Regiment of the OGPU Troops in Magnitogorsk.
 He studied at the Frunze Military Academy from April 1934 to October 1937, graduating with honors and a 1st degree diploma.

-After his graduation, Tarasov was sent to the 14th Pleshchenitsy Border Detachment of the NKVD Troops to serve as its chief of staff.
+After his graduation, Tarasov was sent to the 14th Plyeshchanitsy Border Detachment of the NKVD Troops to serve as its chief of staff.
 From August 1938, he served in the Headquarters of the Border Troops of the Belorussian District in Minsk as chief of the 1st Section of the 3rd Department.
 In March 1939, he became chief of the 2nd Department, and in September was involved in the Soviet invasion of Poland in this post.
 In 1940 he became chief of staff of the Transbaikal border detachment.